Header Schemes

 08/05/19 11:47 Communication Service

 López points out that, of the 20 projects presented, the other 19 were from Mondragon Unibertsitatea.
-"The companies in the sector were very grateful for the existence of this competition because they commented that for them it is a way of receiving fresh ideas that make them think about new challenges and opportunities, something that they often cannot do because the day-to-day running of the company takes up too much of their time", says the teacher at Tecnun.
-"After the awards ceremony, Adur Letamendia, from Pukas, spent a long time talking to the students at Tecnun and commented that he was very interested in the idea, that it was something they had already been thinking about and that he wanted to be with them again to see what opportunities could be found.
+"The companies in the sector were very grateful for the existence of this competition because they commented that for them it is a way of receiving fresh ideas that make them think about new challenges and opportunities, something that they often cannot do because the day-to-day running of the company takes up too much of their time," says the teacher at Tecnun.
+"After the award ceremony submission , Adur Letamendia, from Pukas, spent a long time talking to the students at Tecnun and commented that he was very interested in the idea, that it was something they had already been thinking about and that he wanted to be with them again to see what opportunities could be found.
 He invited us to come and visit his factory one day", concludes Aitziber López.

-News search engine
+search engine of news

 From